jlevy/og-equity-compensation/README.md

 - 🔑[This primer](https://medium.com/@CharlesYu/the-ultimate-guide-to-liquidation-preferences-478dda9f9332)
   by Charles Yu gives a concise overview.
-- 🚧 What’s are good resources to mention that describe conversion of preferred to common stock?
+- 🚧 What are good resources to mention that describe conversion of preferred to common stock?

-🔹 **What employees should know about preferences:**
+🔹 **What employees should know about preferences**: All this is complicated.
-All this is complicated, but for the purposes of an employee who holds common stock, the most important thing to understand is that if a company does very well long term, these differences likely won’t matter as every stockholder has valuable stock they can eventually sell;
+But for the purposes of an employee who holds common stock, the most important thing to understand is that if a company does very well long-term, these differences likely won’t matter, as every stockholder will have valuable stock they can eventually sell.
-but if a company fails or [exits](#sales-and-liquidity) for less than investors had hoped, the preferred stockholders are generally first in line to be paid back.
+But if a company fails or [exits](#sales-and-liquidity) for less than investors had hoped, the preferred stockholders are generally first in line to be paid back.
-Depending on how favorable the terms are for the investor, if the company exits at a low or modest valuation, it’s more likely that common shareholders will receive little—or nothing at all.
+Depending on how favorable the terms are for the investor, if the company exits at a low or modest valuation, it’s likely that common shareholders will receive little—or nothing at all.

 ## Equity Compensation Basics